QMCPACK/qmcpack/nexus/README.md

 ```
 ---

-Installing via a package manager will automatically install the required dependency (NumPy), however it is strongly encouraged to install the optional dependencies as well.
+Installing via a package manager will automatically install required dependencies (`numpy`), however it is strongly encouraged to install the optional dependencies as well.
 The current optional dependencies are in two groups, one is for quality of life improvements and near-complete access to Nexus's capabilities, which can be installed by adding `[qol]` to the install command, and another group is for full functionality of Nexus, which is denoted `[full]`.
 These can either be added individually or combined by adding `[qol,full]` in `nexus@git`, which would look like
 ```bash
 > <python3 -m | uv> pip install "nexus[qol,full]@git+https://github.com/QMCPACK/qmcpack.git@develop#subdirectory=nexus"
 ```